mdsumner/zerozarr/README.md

 Also maybe we can do the kerchunk referencing thing with some example NetCDF files.

+## Split up a PNG file, an RGBA array

+This array is 100x76x4.
+We take that base 2D grid 100x76 and break it into 12 chunks, and we have a record of the tiling/chunking for easy reference (all that logic is implicit in the Zarr metadata eventually).

 ``` r
 pngfile <- system.file("img", "Rlogo.png", package="png", mustWork = TRUE)